abitwitch/whackberry/README.md

 - set up memory card readers, not doing
 - redo everything with an account called pi (not test)
   - continue at "Configure the OS"
+- Nice to have: ir-sender GUI using tkinter